-Once we removed the old mantel, See “how to remove a granite stone mantel” post, our mason drilled 4 holes into the stone about a foot deep.
+Once we removed the old mantel from the stone fireplace, See “how to remove a granite stone mantel” post, our mason drilled 4 holes into the stone about a foot deep.

-1. Drill a hole in the stone using a mason drill bit
+1. Drill a hole in the stone fireplace using a mason drill bit

 2. Cut the rebar to size

 3. Fill hole with Fuz It (liquid nail)

 4. Insert the rebar into the hole on the stone and hold in place to allow liquid nail to grab rod

 5. Allow to dry for 48 hours before hanging mantel